app-sre/dashdotdb/docs/design/slo_doc_tracking_for_slo_metric_data.md

 ## Terminology

 * **SLO-metric-data** - 24-hour-snapshotted data points representing the actual observed values of SLO Prometheus queries.
-This data is stored in dashdotDB's underlying Postgres database.
+This data is produced by a qontract-reconcile integration, and is stored in dashdotDB's underlying Postgres database.

 * **SLO-document** - Resources stored as app-interface data, and associated with services.
 [Example](https://gitlab.cee.redhat.com/service/app-interface/-/blob/32d546477e729e07bf33a46edce8ec44e6009e56/data/services/cincinnati/slo-documents/cincinnati.yml)